 A new study shows that TMS and Psychotherapy combined is more effective than either technique alone.
 A recent study published in the international journal ‘Brain Stimulation’ looked at 196 patients and found that after an average of 21 sessions, 66% of patients with treatment-resistant depression responded well to TMS and Psychotherapy, with lasting effects after 6 months in 65% of this group.

 TMS: an effective add-on for psychotherapy

-Studies show that when either rTMS or Psychotherapy are conducted as a monotherapy, an average of 30-40% of patients achieve remission, clearly less than the 56% remission achieved with the combined treatment of TMS and psychotherapy.
-Similarly, it is widely known that ‘psychotherapy and drugs’ combined show better outcomes, however this approach often requires two separate treatment programs and specialists, i.e. a Psychiatrist to deliver medications and a Psychologist to deliver Psychotherapy.
-A combined approach of Psychotherapy at the same time as brain stimulation, can be performed by one clinician and is shown to be more efficient, and above all, a more effective treatment for treatment resistant Depression.
+Studies show that when either rTMS or Psychotherapy are conducted as a monotherapy, an average of 30-40% of patients achieves remission, clearly less than the 56% remission achieved with the combined treatment of TMS and psychotherapy.
+Similarly, it is widely known that ‘psychotherapy and drugs’ combined show better outcomes, however, this approach often requires two separate treatment programs and specialists, i.e. a Psychiatrist to deliver medications and a Psychologist to deliver Psychotherapy.
+A combined approach of Psychotherapy at the same time as brain stimulation can be performed by one clinician and is shown to be more efficient, and above all, more effective treatment for treatment-resistant Depression.

 How does rTMS and Psychotherapy work in combination?